-Clicking Import graph from Table will open a wizard that will allow you to Import a Graph from a Table structured format.
-This involves selecting an input file, mapping columns of the input file to entities and creating links between entities.
+Clicking Import Graph from Table will open the Graph Import Wizard which will guide you through importing a graph from a table structured format.
+This involves selecting an input file, mapping columns of the input file to Entities and creating links between the Entities.
 The information that defines a mapping is known as a mapping configuration and the wizard allows you to save and load existing mapping configurations.

 Select a File

 If you have multiple files with the same structure, then you can select multiple files to import at once.

 First, choose whether you want to create a new mapping configuration or load a saved one.
 By default, the most recent mapping configuration will be chosen.

 Clicking the Manage button will bring up the Mapping Manager window which shows a table of all the currently saved mapping configurations.
 Mapping configurations are saved according to their name - which must be unique.
 The name and description of a saved mapping configuration can be edited by clicking the edit icon (black arrow below).
 Mappings can also be deleted by clicking the corresponding delete icon (red arrow below).